 As the summer knocks on the doors and winters slowly move out, comes the holi.
 The festival has a mythological and a scientific reason to be celebrated but most important is the way it is celebrated.
 People put different colors (gulal) on each other going from home to home.
 Gujiya, Papdi, and many other snacks are made for the family and guests who come to greet

-Countries like Nepal, Bangladesh, Mauritius, Australia and many others also celebrate this day performing the various activities of Holi.
+Countries like Nepal, Bangladesh, Mauritius, Australia, and many others also celebrate this day by performing the various activities of Holi.

 Many might wonder where the term ‘Holi’ originally came from or why Holi is even celebrated or why is it that we burn Holika a night before we play with colors.
 There are many legends that explain the reason for celebrating this festival but the most prominent one being the tale of Hiranyakashyap.

 According to the Narad Purana, this day is celebrated to mark the Prahlad’s victory over the demon king Hiranyakashyap and his aunt Holika.
 The devil king has wished everybody in his kingdom to worship him like god and denied devotion to any other god.
 Meanwhile, his son Prahlad became a follower of Lord Vishnu.
 This was unacceptable to the king and an insult to his power.
 Hiranyakashyap ordered his son to sit in the fire along with his aunt ‘Holika’ as she was immune from fire due to the magical cloak she wore.
 As instructed, Holika sat in fire with Prahlad in lap.
 But it did not worked out as planned.
 When fire roared, the cloak flew to Prahlad who was reciting the name of Lord Vishnu and Holika turned into ashes.

 After this Lord Vishnu appeared and killed the cruel king Hiranyakashyap.